-In its 18th year, Psychology Week is promoting the role of psychology in helping people with pain.
+In its 19th year, Psychology Week is exploring the role psychology plays in the workplace.

 About Psychology Week

-Psychology Week is an annual initiative of the Australian Psychological Society that aims to increase public awareness of how psychology can help Australians lead healthier, happier and more meaningful lives.
+Every year, Psychology Week shows Australians how psychology can help them to lead healthier, happier and more meaningful lives.

 We will be sharing information on how you can get involved soon.
 But in the meantime, you might want to start thinking about hosting an event at your workplace or in your community.